CodeConfidant/connectwrap/README.md

 # ***connectwrap***

-    A Python package built on top of the sqlite3 module made specifically for SQLite database file management.
+    A Python package built on top of the sqlite3 module made specifically for SQLite database management & object relational mapping.

     Make sure to have the latest version of Python 3 installed although this should work with previous versions.
     Pip and git also need to be installed for package installation with command line.